jagoe/notion-rpg-day-tracker/MANUAL.md

 * Offline storage: We understand that some users prefer not to store data online and we work on accommodating those users.
 * Calendar (maybe): We chose days as the tracking unit, because different settings use different calendars.
 For that reason, this feature needs support for custom calendars, which is a hard maybe.

+## Self-hosting

+Feel free to host a Firebase application yourself.
+That combined with [local "installation"](#local) ensures that noone but you can access your data.

 ## Disclaimer

 We do not collect any data, but we do store application data online.
 That data is limited to: